 Benefit 3: Strengthen Upper Body Tissues

 As with most exercises, the dumbbell bench press and barbell bench press can be great for strengthening the tissues of the upper body.
-When we think about these exercises our minds typically default to just focusing on building muscle.
+When we think about these exercises, our minds typically default to focusing only on building muscle.

 However, when used with strategy and progressive overload, the dumbbell bench press and barbell bench press can lead to better tissue resiliency around multiple joints.